mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

 - [ModelZoo Homepage](#modelzoo-homepage)

 # [BERT Description](#contents)
 The BERT network was proposed by Google in 2018.
 The network has made a breakthrough in the field of NLP.
-The network uses pre-training and fine-tune to achieve a large network structure without modifying the large network structure, and only by adding an output layer to achieve multiple text types tasks.
+The network uses pre-training to achieve a large network structure without modifying, and only by adding an output layer to achieve multiple text-based tasks in fine-tuning.
 The backbone code of BERT adopts the Encoder structure of Transformer.
 The attention mechanism is introduced to enable the output layer to capture high-latitude global semantic information.
-The pre-training uses denosing and self-encoding tasks, namely MLM(Masked Language Model) and NSP(Next Sentence Prediction).
-No need to label data, pre-training can be performed on massive text data, and a small amount of fine-tune can be used for downstream tasks to obtain better results.
-The pre-training plus fune-tune mode created by BERT is widely adopted by subsequent NLP networks.
+The pre-training uses denoising and self-encoding tasks, namely MLM(Masked Language Model) and NSP(Next Sentence Prediction).
+No need to label data, pre-training can be performed on massive text data, and only a small amount of data to fine-tuning downstream tasks to obtain good results.
+The pre-training plus fune-tuning mode created by BERT is widely adopted by subsequent NLP networks.

 [Paper](https://arxiv.org/abs/1810.04805):  Jacob Devlin, Ming-Wei Chang, Kenton Lee, Kristina Toutanova.
 [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding]((https://arxiv.org/abs/1810.04805)). arXiv preprint arXiv:1810.04805.

 [Paper](https://arxiv.org/abs/1909.00204):  Junqiu Wei, Xiaozhe Ren, Xiaoguang Li, Wenyong Huang, Yi Liao, Yasheng Wang, Jiashu Lin, Xin Jiang, Xiao Chen, Qun Liu.
 [NEZHA: Neural Contextualized Representation for Chinese Language Understanding](https://arxiv.org/abs/1909.00204). arXiv preprint arXiv:1909.00204.

 # [Model Architecture](#contents)
 The backbone structure of BERT is transformer.
-For BERT_base, the transformer contains 12 encoder modules, one encoder contains one selfattention module and one selfattention module contains one attention module; For BERT_NEZHA, the transformer contains 24 encoder modules, one encoder contains one selfattention module and one selfattention module contains one attention module.
+For BERT_base, the transformer contains 12 encoder modules, each module contains one self-attention module and each self-attention module contains one attention module.
+For BERT_NEZHA, the transformer contains 24 encoder modules, each module contains one self-attention module and each self-attention module contains one attention module.
 The difference between BERT_base and BERT_NEZHA is that BERT_base uses absolute position encoding to produce position embedding vector and BERT_NEZHA uses relative position encoding.

 # [Dataset](#contents)
 - Download the zhwiki or enwiki dataset for pre-training.
 Extract and refine texts in the dataset with [WikiExtractor](https://github.com/attardi/wikiextractor).
 Convert the dataset to TFRecord format.
 Please refer to create_pretraining_data.py file in [BERT](https://github.com/google-research/bert) repository.
-- Download dataset for fine-tuning and evaluation such as CLUENER, TNEWS, SQuAD v1.1, etc. Convert dataset files from json format to tfrecord format, please refer to run_classifier.py which in [BERT](https://github.com/google-research/bert) repository.
+- Download dataset for fine-tuning and evaluation such as CLUENER, TNEWS, SQuAD v1.1, etc. Convert dataset files from JSON format to TFRECORD format, please refer to run_classifier.py file in [BERT](https://github.com/google-research/bert) repository.

 # [Environment Requirements](#contents)
 - Hardware（Ascend）